Survivor Series: WarGames (2024): Background

-The event was held at the Rogers Arena in Vancouver, British Columbia, Canada, which was WWE's first pay-per-view event in the city since Rock Bottom: In Your House in 1998.
+The 38th annual Survivor Series was held at the Rogers Arena in Vancouver, British Columbia, Canada, which was WWE's first pay-per-view event in the city since Rock Bottom: In Your House in 1998.

-Survivor Series is an annual professional wrestling event produced every November by the American promotion WWE since 1987, generally held the week of Thanksgiving.
-The second longest running pay-per-view (PPV) event in history (behind WWE's WrestleMania), it is one of the promotion's five biggest events of the year, along with WrestleMania, SummerSlam, Royal Rumble, and Money in the Bank, referred to as the "Big Five".
+Survivor Series is an annual professional wrestling event, produced every November by the American promotion WWE since 1987, generally held around Thanksgiving in the United States.
+It was originally broadcast exclusively via pay-per-view (PPV) before it also became available via livestreaming in 2014.
+In what has become the second longest-running PPV event in history (behind WWE's WrestleMania), it is one of the promotion's original four PPVs, along with WrestleMania, SummerSlam, and Royal Rumble, referred to as the "Big Four", and is considered one of the "Big Five" with the elevation of Money in the Bank in 2021.
 From 1987 to 2021, the event was characterized by having Survivor Series matches, which were tag team elimination matches that typically featured teams of four or five wrestlers against each other.
 In 2022, the event was rebranded as "Survivor Series: WarGames" and instead of Survivor Series matches, the annual event became based around the WarGames match, a type of steel cage match where two teams face each other in a roofless cage that surrounds two rings placed side by side and the teams typically feature four to five wrestlers each but is decided by one fall instead of eliminating all opponents.
 WWE's developmental brand NXT previously held an annual WarGames event from 2017 to 2021 before the match became a part of Survivor Series, thus marking the fifth Survivor Series to not feature a traditional Survivor Series match, after the 1998, 2002, 2022, and 2023 events.

 On August 1, 2024, WWE Chief Content Officer Paul "Triple H" Levesque announced that the 38th annual Survivor Series, and third annual as WarGames, would be held on Saturday, November 30, 2024, at the Rogers Arena in Vancouver, British Columbia, Canada and feature wrestlers from the Raw and SmackDown brand divisions.
 This was the third Survivor Series to take place in Canada, after 1997 and 2016, but the first to be held in Vancouver.
-It was thus the first WWE PPV event in the city since Rock Bottom: In Your House in 1998, which was held at the same venue when it was still known as General Motors Place.
+It was the first WWE PPV event in the city since Rock Bottom: In Your House in 1998, which was held at the same venue when it was still known as General Motors Place.